-- Focus on zero based budgets and validate importance of each high-cost position or reduce less value-added layers.
+- Focus on zero-based budgets and validate the importance of each high-cost position or reduce fewer value-added layers.

-- Revisit salary structure by introducing project allowance as key component so that salaries of undeployed workforce will not hit your paycheck heavily,and at the same time would protect their jobs.
+- Revisit salary structure by introducing project allowance as a key component so that salaries of the undeployed workforce will not hit your paycheck heavily, and at the same time would protect their jobs.